Megaparsec tutorial

 Parse errors

-Now that we have explored how to use most features of megaparsec
+Now that we have explored how to use most features of megaparsec, it is

 time to learn more about parse errors: how they are defined, how to signal